 Currently, the average annual capital and major repair expenditure planned for the airport is \$30,000-\$45,000 plus \$15,000-\$20,000 for runway maintenance.
+Major projects are undertaken by financial planning several years in advance and supported by grant funding where possible.

-The service has projected capital reserve funds of about \$1.085 million at the end of 2022 with a planned transfer of \$200,000, which is possible due to adequate fuel sales and operational support through grant funding.
-Major transfers out of reserves are planned for 2023-2024 to facilitate the runway rehabilitation project, which is dependent on receiving significant infrastructure grant funding.
-In years three to five of the financial plan \$1 million is allocated back into reserves to assist with future major capital projects.
+The service has projected capital reserve funds of about \$1.11 million at the end of 2023.
+Transfers out of reserves may be required for 2023-2024 to facilitate the airside rehabilitation project, which was completed with support from significant infrastructure grant funding.
+In years three to five of the financial plan \$1.2 million is allocated back into reserves to assist with future major capital projects.

 Fuel sales provide significant revenue for the airport; however, they are highly unpredictable based on commercial and local forest fire fighting activity.
 The Regional District includes a mark-up of \$0.30 per litre to support airport operations and improvements.
-Preliminary net revenue for 2023 is estimated at \$22,500 based on a long-term average of 75,000 litres for annual sales.
+Preliminary net revenue for 2024 is estimated at \$22,500 based on a long-term average of 75,000 litres for annual sales.
 This additional revenue will support capital works at the airport and help manage short-term requisition increases.